marcozardo/patterns/fabric/Converter/system.md

   ### Definitions
   Each header defines *initial condition declarations*:
-  - **Species initializations** : are the initial amounts/concentrations for species involved in the model.
+  - **Species initializations** : are the initial quantities/concentrations for species involved in the model.
-  - **Compartment initializations** : are the initial sizes/volumes (or constants) for compartments.
+  - **Compartment initializations** : are the initial sizes/volumes for compartments.
   - **Variable initializations** : are the initial values for model parameters/auxiliary variables.

-  Each declaration **must** follow the formatting rules below.
+  * Initial values may be assigned as **fixed numbers** or as **expressions** referencing other species, parameters, or compartments. (usually species with species etc.)

   ### Rules
   Inside each section, each line **must** be exactly: